bnair2001/portal/README.md

 # Portal
-A content management system meant for schools and colleges that would hyelp share notes and lectures built using react and firebase
+A content management system meant for schools and colleges that would help share notes and lectures built using react and firebase

 ### Installation
 ```